v-rsingh/gitPractice/README.md

 # Checking the Status of Your Files
 $ git status

+# Checking out Tags
+1. To checkout
+   $ git checkout
+2. If you want to create a new branch to retain commits you create
+   $ git checkout -b <new-branch>
+3. To switch between branch
+  $ git checkout <BranchName OR Master>

 # Staging single Modified Files/ Add single Modified file to staging
 $ git add <File_Name>